isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-07-08-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-on-the-Mutual-Assistance-in-Criminal-Matters-Amendment-Bill.md

 4. The MACMA sets out various forms of assistance that Singapore may request from a foreign country, and vice versa.
 These forms of assistance range from arrangements for an individual to travel to a foreign country to give evidence, which is voluntary in nature; to assistance in search and seizure, which involves using a State’s domestic enforcement powers.

 {:start="5"}
 5. The MACMA signals Singapore’s commitment to combat crime on a global scale.
 This commitment is more relevant than ever today.
-With growing cross-border crime [1], the need for enhanced international criminal cooperation has also increased.
+With growing cross-border crime <a href="#crime"><sup>[1]</sup></a>, the need for enhanced international criminal cooperation has also increased.
 Left unchecked, transnational crime will undermine the Rule of Law and global governance.

 {:start="6"}
 6. Madam Speaker, the Ministry periodically reviews the MACMA to study how Singapore can be more facilitative as a mutual legal assistance partner and at the same time, to ensure that Singapore continues to be armed with effective tools to combat transnational crime.
 In 2006, the MACMA was amended to dispense with the requirement for a mutual legal assistance treaty before Singapore can render assistance to a foreign country’s request when made appropriately.
 The legislative amendments tabled today represent further strides to enhance Singapore’s mutual legal assistance framework.